nickfargo/state/_includes/content/docs/concepts/inheritance.md

 ##### [Under the hood](#concepts--inheritance--protostates--under-the-hood)

 When an accessor method (`person.state`) is called, it first checks the context object (`person`) to ensure that it has its own accessor method.
 If it does not, and is instead attempting to inherit the accessor (`state`) of a prototype, then an empty state implementation is automatically created for the inheritor, which in turn generates a corresponding new accessor method (`person.state`), to which the original call is then forwarded.
-The new state tree of `person` will consist only of an empty root state, but this is sufficient to allow the object to inherit from any of its protostates.
+The new state tree of `person` will consist only of an empty root state, but this is sufficient to allow the object to inherit from any of its protostates while maintaining its own independent currency.

-The inheritor may adopt a protostate as its current state just as it would with a state of its own.
-When that happens, a temporary, lightweight **virtual state** is created within the state implementation of the inheritor, acting as a stand-in for the protostate.
-Virtual states exist only so long as they are active; once the object transitions elsewhere, any virtual states consequently rendered inactive are automatically destroyed.
+When an inheritor adopts a protostate as its current state, the currency is borne by a temporary, lightweight **virtual epistate** that is created in the inheritor’s state tree.
+Virtual states exist only so long as they are active and necessary; once the object transitions elsewhere, any virtual states consequently rendered inactive are automatically destroyed.

-This system of protostates and virtual states allows an object’s state implementation to benefit from the prototypal reuse patterns of JavaScript without entangling the constituent `State` instances themselves in any direct prototypal relationships with each other.
+This system of protostates, epistates, and virtual states confers the benefits of language-level prototypal reuse patterns to an object’s `State`s, but without entangling them in any extraneous prototypal relationships themselves.

 > [`createAccessor`](/source/#state-controller--private--create-accessor)